In a nutshell.

 My projects on 'Quantified Self' field started with data analysis of typing patters and recognizing owner of the phone during studies on PJATK, analyzing 5 years old relationship with my girlfriend - 4k text messages, 85k online messages, and 240m characters, and lately I have published an article about 'How to study for exams' - featured later on Antyweb - using Wikipedia as a trend marker for exam topics.

 Also I collected and analyzed over 10k games on Steam platform and 2m users, with many details (country/region/time spend in each game and so on).

 I find it very interesting for me to play with such datasets and look for any interesting outcome that can put some light on our behavior.

 Wear, use, code for it.

-Also I'm a huge fan of Google Glass, and just for practicing writing for them, I wrote few minor apps - all are available on Github.
-For example:
+Also I'm still a huge fan of Google Glass as perfect playground for developers, I wrote few apps - all are available on Github.

 PJWSTK - shows students schedule for next 7 days, and inform about time till end of the lesson.

 Karaoke - shows lyrics for playing karaoke directly on your Glass.